USBAkimbo/terraform-minecraft/README.md

 # What is this?
 - This is a repo for my Terraform config for Oracle Cloud
 - This config automatically creates a minecraft server running Purpur server version 1.19.3
-- This server is resilient to automatic reboots and should be pretty reliable
+- This server is resilient to reboots and crashes, so it should be pretty reliable
 - This performs the following steps
-  - Spins up an instance of Ubuntu Server using the Always Free tier ARM server with 4 OCPUs and 24GB of RAM
+  - Spins up a VM in Oracle Cloud's Always Free tier with the following parameters
+    - ARM CPU architecture
+    - Ubuntu Server 22.04
+    - 4 OCPUs (4 vCPUs)
+    - 24GB RAM
   - Creates a DNS record for your server in Cloudflare DNS
   - Triggers Ansible to
-    - Automate patching
+    - Automate OS patching
     - Install Zabbix agent for monitoring
     - Install and setup Minecraft server
-    - Configure automatic local backups every 12 hours with 7 day retention
-    - Configure automatic backup copies to Mega
+    - Copy rclone config
+- At the bottom of this readme there's steps on setting up the backups using Kopia

 # Requirements
 - Linux machine to run this from (WSL works on Windows)